Religion in Fiji: Aspects and practices of the old religion

 Consulting the spirit world and using them to influence daily affairs were part of the Fiji religion.
 Using various specially decorated natural objects like a conch shell bound in coconut fibre rope or war club, it was a form of divination and was not only in the realm of priests.
-It was referred to as "Draunikau" in the Bauan vernacular and the practice was viewed as suspicious, forcing the practicers to do it stealthily.
+It was referred to as "Draunikau" in the Bauan vernacular and the practice was viewed as suspicious, forcing the practitioners to do it stealthily.
 R.A Derrick (1957:10 and 15) writes:

-"The Fijians...attributed all unexplained phenomena to gods, spirits or to witchcraft...Sickness and insanity were the work of malignant spirits, and food gardens wilted under their spells.
-In such cases sorcery was assumed and steps were taken to find the sorcerer and counter his spell with another, more potent."
+The Fijians...attributed all unexplained phenomena to gods, spirits or to witchcraft...Sickness and insanity were the work of malignant spirits, and food gardens wilted under their spells.
+In such cases sorcery was assumed and steps were taken to find the sorcerer and counter his spell with another, more potent.

 A.M Hocart (1929:172) claims:

-"That Ba was considered to be the home of witchcraft and that Moala, Mualevu and Matuku also have a bad reputation for witchcraft".
+That Ba was considered to be the home of witchcraft and that Moala, Mualevu and Matuku also have a bad reputation for witchcraft.